gingerwizard/react-loader-display/README.md

  *  BackDropRGBA - The rgba colour of the modal parent ie. the background.
 Defaults to "rgba(0,0,0,0.1)".
  *  ForeGroundColor - The background colour of the modal.
 Defaults to "white".
  *  TextColor - The colour of the text string displayed to the user.
 Defaults to "black".
+ * DisplayType- Options are "Show","FadeIn" and "SlideDown".
+Defaults to "Show"